StackVista/stackstate-docs/use/perspectives/topology-perspective.md

 ### Export as CSV

 From list mode, the component list can be exported as a CSV file.
+The CSV file includes `name`, `state`, `type` and `updated` details for each component in the view.

 1. From the topology perspective, click the **List mode** icon on the top right of the screen to open the topology in list mode.
 2. Click **Download as CSV** from the top of the page.